A quick summary of many weeks of insanity!

 Meanwhile, Foetia’s champion had emerged - a crackling, whirling cloud of electric eels in the form of a distraught man.
 The eelman dodged Faugh’s attempts to attack him and punched him hard back.
 While the party was split, it was looking a bit dicey for Faugh.

-Eventually they cut Mother Urchin to death, destroyed the eyes of Caelanthra with a Blindness spell, punched her snow monkey familiar to death, and beat down the eelman.
+Eventually they cut Mother Urchin down, destroyed the eyes of Caelanthra with a Blindness spell, punched her snow monkey familiar to death, and beat down the eelman.
 Aelgin managed to make a quick escape, and the wereshark never made an appearance.
 The sea hag coven was dead, and the PCs picked over the loot.

 A ghastly find - the totem was actually the remains of Coin’s wife, strung up like a crucifix.
 This was the hag’s twisted reverence for Coin’s wife and the reason for their chuckles before.
 They claimed a bunch of ancient relics from Mother Urchin’s stash, unceremoniously took the remains of Coin’s wife and the urchin-encrusted book of limenology she had written in, and made their way home.

 Note: Due to being very busy making the finale, I never finished these writeups.
 The players still mention set-pieces in the campaign, so I think it was a success.